Lidzbark Warmiński – Bishop’s Castle

 History

-Lidzbark’s choice was not accidental.
-There crossed roads leading from Reszel to Braniewo, as well as from Dobre Miasto towards Königsberg.
-The presence of the navigable Łyna River and a ford, located at the later northern bailey, was also important.
-Work continued during the reign of John II Stryprock in 1355 – 1373.
-It was the first bishop of Warmia, who obtained from the emperor Charles IV the right to be a prince, he also made Warmia independent of the bishopric in Riga.
-Because of his tenacity towards the Teutonic Knights, he was reportedly poisoned by them and died in Avignon in 1273.
-Bishop Henry III Sorbom ended around 1401, works on the Lidzbark castle.
-The stronghold owes him the equipment of representative interiors, the construction of cloisters and partly outer ward.
+The construction of a brick castle in Lidzbark was started in 1350, during the reign of Bishop John I of Meissen.
+The bishop’s castle in Braniewo turned out to be too small and too modest than, so it was decided to build a new castle in the center of the dominion.
+The choice of Lidzbark was not accidental.
+The roads leading from Reszel to Braniewo and from Dobre Miasto towards Königsberg intersected there.
+The presence of the navigable Łyna River and a crossing through it, located near the later northern outer bailey, were also important.
+Construction works continued during the reign of Jan II Stryprock in the years 1355 – 1373.
+He was the first bishop of Warmia who obtained from Emperor Charles IV the right to call himself a prince, and also made Warmia independent from the bishopric in Riga.
+Due to his intransigence towards the Teutonic Knights, he was reportedly poisoned by them and died in Avignon in 1273.
+Work on the Lidzbark castle was completed at the beginning of the 15th century by Bishop Henry III Sorbom.
+He was to fund a water supply system, surround the bailey with walls, as well as furnish representative interiors and build cloisters.

 Architecture

-The northern ward had an economic character, a castle mill and craft workshops were built there.
+The northern bailey had an economic character, a castle mill and craft workshops were built there.
 The southern bailey originally had the form of a slightly elongated quadrangle with a defensive wall about 8 meters high (in the southern part) and a massive tower on the axis of the southern curtain.
 This tower was built on a square plan with a side of about 8 meters and protruded in front of the face of the wall by about 3 meters.
 On its eastern side, the original gate to the courtyard was made, accessible through a wooden bridge over the moat.
 The tower secured the gate by flanking it from the west.
 Located at the main entrance to the castle, it also had representative qualities.
 Its facades were decorated not in typical patterns with zendrówka bricks, but with alternating stripes of painting, red and blue, two rows wide, each.
 A curiosity was the vaulted opening located under the gate passage of an uncertain function.
 Perhaps it was related to the water supply to the castle and town from a spring on a nearby hill.
 Pipes would then run under the bridge over the moat.

 At the beginning of the fifteenth century, an outer wall was created in front of the southern curtain and two long wings of buildings.
 The west wing housed the seat of the vogt, who managed episcopal estates.
 In the basement and ground floor, there were storage and utility rooms, and on the first floor, among others, a vogt’s chambers, accessible through a timber cloister from the side of the courtyard of the south bailey.
 The highest storey served as a granary and defensive function.
 The lower eastern wing had to perform economic functions.
 Soon after the completion of two buildings, the second circuit of the fortress walls was erected (apart from the northern side overlooking the upper castle), which from the west side was connected with the defensive walls of the northern bailey.
 A latrine tower (dansker) was built next to the wall, connected by a wooden porch with the vogt’s chambers.
 The width of the zwinger in the southern part was about 6.5 meters, with a four-sided gatehouse or a foregate with external dimensions of 6.5 x 8 meters located on the entrance gate section.
 Presumably, this building had an ogival gate portal in the southern wall and a postern gate in the eastern wall, leading on the zwinger area and to the later corner tower.